whatsthestoryglory/BostonHousing/BostonHousing.md

 Next we try running a gradient boosting model on it.
-We’re going to use repeated cross-validation here, so it’s going to split the data into 10 pieces, train on 9 and test on the 10th, 3 times.
+We’re going to use repeated cross-validation here, so it’s going to split the data into 10 pieces, train on 9 and test on the 10th; and it’s going to do this 3 times.

 ``` r
 # Define training control